rfbaylon/Philosophy-Notes/Genres/Analytic/Ethics/Applied Ethics/Effective Altruism/A2 EA.md

 -> leads to observational bias

+### Quantification Bias
-Quantification bias, lets measures slip through cracks
+lets measures slip through cracks

 To see how these factors can influence decision-making, consider the following